Hidhayath-Nisha/Beyond-the-scene/README.md

 📌 Project Overview

 This project applies unsupervised machine learning (K-Means Clustering) to the TMDB 5000 Movie Dataset to identify distinct "Business Archetypes" in the film industry.
-By analyzing financial metrics (Budget, Revenue, ROI) alongside Genre data, we move beyond simple genre classifications to understand the economic structure of movie production.
+By analyzing financial metrics (Budget, Revenue, ROI) alongside Genre data, I move beyond simple genre classifications to understand the economic structure of movie production.

 🎯 Key Objectives